 337. Electromagnetic Actions of Convection Currents.-According to Faraday a stream of particles charged with electricity acts magnetically like a true conduction-current.
 This was first proved in 1876 by Rowland, who found a charged disc rotated rapidly to act upon a magnet as a feeble circular current would do.
 Convection currents, consisting of streams of electrified particles, are also acted upon by magnets.
 The convective discharges in vacuum-tubes (Art.
-292) can be drawn aside by a magnet, or caused to rotate around a magnetpole.
+292) can be drawn aside by a magnet, or caused to rotate around a magnet-pole.
 The "brush" discharge when taking place in a strong magnetic field is twisted.
-The voltaic arc (Art.
+The voltaic are (Art.
 371) also behaves like a flexible conductor, and can be attracted or repelled by a magnet.
 Two stationary positively electrified particles repel one another, but two parallel currents attract one another (Art.
 332), and if electrified particles flowing along act like currents, there should be an (electromagnetic) attraction between two electrified particles moving along side by side through space.
+According to Maxwell's theory (Art.
+390) the electrostatic repulsion will be just equal to the electromagnetic attraction when the petrione side by side through space.
 According to Maxwell's theory (Art.
 390) the electrostatic repulsion will be just equal to the electromagnetic attraction when the particles move with a velocity equal to the velocity of light.